-The Park District's capital Master Plan was completed during the fall of 2017 and included new playgrounds, trail systems, ball field upgrades, tennis court rehabilitation, complete redesign of the Recreation Center, a new electronic message sign and upgrades in safety lighting.
-The District has a new nine year Capital Plan/Equipment Replacement Fund Plan to help guide it through the 2027 fiscal year.
-This new plan includes 2019 upgrades to playgrounds, park lighting, tennis courts and building roofs.
-A new F-350 pickup truck was purchased in 2018 and 2 new HVAC systems were added in 2018.
-The District has finalized the development of a new three year strategic plan which is expected to be approved in final form in early 2019.
+The District is presently working through a nine (9) year Capital Plan/Equipment Replacement Fund Plan to help guide it through the 2027 fiscal year.
+A new Rec Center Water Heating system, 1 new HVAC system, upgraded security lighting at the Metra Station parking lots and a GroundsMaster 72 Mower were added in 2019.
+In 2020 upgrades were completed to playgrounds, lighting and Recreation Center roofing.
+New pay boxes were also installed at the Metra West Lot.
+The District plans to upgrade additional playgrounds and replace a John Deere Gator in fiscal year 2021.
+The District finalized the development of a new three year strategic plan which was approved in final form in early 2019.
 Future challenges will continue to be increased competition from the private sector for participants and users, continued maintenance and repair of park lands and facilities as well as unfunded state mandates increasing at a rate that has outpaced recent inflation.